unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 ####<a name="record-parser"></a>Record Parser

-The Record Parser should process, sanitize and transform your source data into a format that can be handled by the Binner, which will create the pyramid for your Aperture Tiles visual analytic.
+The Record Parser processes, sanitizes and transforms your source data into a format that can be handled by the Binner, which will create the pyramid for your Aperture Tiles visual analytic.
 It is important to build error handling and error correction capabilities into the Parser.

 See the following file for an example of a custom Record Parser.
 Record Parsers should be written in Scala.